Ida locusta

-Sudamerlycaste locusta is a species of flowering plant in the family Orchidaceae.
+Ida locusta, synonyms including Sudamerlycaste locusta, is a species of flowering plant in the family Orchidaceae.

 Description

-S. locusta is a large orchid with night-blooming flowers that smell of apples.
+Ida locusta is a large orchid with night-blooming flowers that smell of apples.
 The erect inflorescence is 7 in long with a single waxy, green flower that lasts 2-4 weeks.
 Flowers are 4.5 in across.

 It is native to Peru and is found on sunny embankments at altitudes between 6560–9850 ft.